 As discussed in Section 3.3.1, assessment of the Development Advice Maps has shown that the site is at very little risk of fluvial flooding which is attributed to its presence in Flood Zone A. Moreover, there are no watercourses in the close proximity of the site, with Sully Brook at a distance of 1.5km from the site.
-The Environment Agency Flood Zone Map depicts that there is no fluvial flood risk at the site due to the Sully Brook (Figure 7).
+The Natural Resources Wales Flood Zone Map depicts that there is no fluvial flood risk at the site due to the Sully Brook (Figure 7).

-Figure 7: Environment Agency's Flood Risk Map
+Figure 7: Natural Resources Wales Flood Risk Map